-Stop right here!
-It’s important not to panic.
-DO NOT give your cat away.
-There’s still a lot of research to be done, but so far, we believe that your indoor cat or ferret is no threat to you.
+DO NOT ABANDON OR GIVE AWAY YOUR PET!
+There’s still a lot of research to be done, but so far, we believe that your indoor pet is no threat to you.
 Both the CDC and the World Health Organization have found no evidence that your domestic pets can give you Covid-19.
-You, however, could infect your cat or ferret if you are carrying the virus, since the infection appears to be transferring FROM humans TO cats/ferrets.
-Some studies show that cat-to-cat transmission is possible.
+You, however, could infect your pet if you are carrying the virus, since the infection appears to be transferring FROM humans TO pets, and in rare cases, pet-to-pet.

 So what should you do?
-Here are our recommendations:
+Here are recommendations from the CDC:

 If you can keep your outdoor/indoor cat inside, you should.
-Remember, cat-to-cat transmission may be possible, so if your cat goes outside, it could be at risk.
+Remember, pet-to-pet transmission may be possible, so if your cat goes outside, it could be at risk.

 Here are some links for additional information about COVID-19, as it relates to your pets.

-- The Centers for Disease Control and Prevention (CDC): Coronavirus FAQ's about human and pets: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#animals
+The Centers for Disease Control and Prevention (CDC): Coronavirus FAQ's about human and pets.

 The American Veterinary Medical Association: Information for veterinary teams on how to manage the risk of infection.